-You might be able to make changes to their role or working environment to enable them to fulfill their work duties while they are going through a difficult time.

-If you are in a position and industry where remote working is feasible, provide the option, especially if coming into the office or job site is adding to their stresses.
+You might be able to make changes to their role or If you are in a position and industry where remote working is feasible, provide the option, especially if stresses.

 If your business provides a service, such as health and beauty or electrical needs, think about ways your employee can share their expertise on your online platforms, such as blogs or social media posts.
 A change may be just the thing to boost their motivation and encourage new skills.